DiasDevils/PythonVproject/README.md

 [Visit My Website](https://pythonvproject.onrender.com/)

+## Disclaimer:
-This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
-The last update to this file was: **May 14, 2024**
+This project used the Code Institute student template for deploying your third portfolio project, the Python command-line project.
+The last update to the template file was: **May 14, 2024**.

-## Reminders
+### Guidelines followed:

-- Your code must be placed in the `run.py` file
+- Code placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
+- Dependencies placed in the `requirements.txt` file
+- Added to the `requirements.txt` file as required per project
-- Do not edit any of the other files or your code may not deploy properly
+- Did not edit any other files or code may not have deploy properly
+- Edited coe to deploy on render
+- Ignored too long error E501 as deployed on Render not Hiroku

-## Creating the Heroku app
+## Creating the Render app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:
+Created Environment variables in Render in Settings

-1. `heroku/python`
+1. 'Port' 8000
-2. `heroku/nodejs`
+2. 'nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`
+3. 'credentials'
+4. 'something else'

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.
+Had credentials `CREDS` and paste the JSON into the value field.
 Connect your GitHub repository and deploy as normal.

 ## Constraints

-The deployment terminal is set to 80 columns by 24 rows.
-That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

----

-Happy coding!